-Students enrolled in an expanded duty certificate program for dental assistants spend classroom and laboratory time learning how to perform advanced chairside duties for dentists and oral surgeons.
-A program may also include a clinical component that allows students work in a private practice or a clinic.
+Students enrolled in an expanded duty certificate program for dental assistants and technicians spend classroom and laboratory time learning how to perform advanced chairside duties for dentists and oral surgeons.
+A program may also include a clinical component or internship that allows students work in a private practice or a clinic.
 Depending on the state, an educational program might prepare students to take the Expanded Function Dental Assistant certification examination.

 - Expanded dental assisting functions

 - Dental radiology

 - Infection control